AdityaKanikdaley/ExpenseManager/README.md

 # ExpenseManager

 ## This app uses Firebase to save and retrive data.
 Save notes using Voice Recognition.
-Add and Save transactions and it will be saved againt the user name.
+Add and Save transactions and it will be saved against the user name.

 ### The user name is CASE SENSITIVE.